adonix-org/cloud-spark/README.md

     private upgrade(params: PathParams): Promise<Response> {
         /**
          * Get the Durable Object stub for the chat room
-         * defined by the "room" path parameter.
+         * given by the "room" path parameter.
          */
         const stub = this.env.CHAT_ROOM.getByName(params["room"]);